Cannonball Motorcycle Club: Membership and organization

 Cannonball MC has a national and local hierarchy, with the internal organization of each chapter consisting of a president, vice-president, treasurer, road captain and sergeant-at-arms.
 These positions form each chapter's officer corps, to which other members are subordinate.
 Applicants for membership must be male, have the sponsorship of an existing club member and own, or at least have a firm intention to acquire, a motorcycle.
 A chapter president dictates the progress and membership status of the candidates based on the recommendations of the chapter's officers.
-Potential members begin an association with the club as a "hangaround" and must serve as a "prospect" (probationary member) before being granted full membership.
+Potential members begin their association with the club as a member of Squad 32, then after they own a motorcycle, as a "hangaround" member, and must be a "prospective" (trial member) before becoming a full member.
 Cannonball's bylaws dictate that, among other things, members must attend mandatory meetings and motorcycle rides.
 Members pay a monthly fee of €100.
 Upon leaving the club, members must return their colors and pay a severance fee of €15,000 or a motorcycle.
 The club has a membership of approximately two-hundred-and-thirty.

+Support and Supporters

+The club has a strong and extensive support and supporters community.
+Supports typically wear clothing featuring the clubs insignia and symbols, such as Support 32 or Support CMC.

+Supporters typically consisting of the family and close friends of the club members, generally wear the Supporter Cannonball Motorcycle Club' logo.